 Wood smoke is not only bad for the environment but can also affect your health.
 Wood smoke is made up of a complex mixture of gases, like carbon dioxide, methane and air toxics, and fine, microscopic particles, called PM2.5.
 PM2.5 is so small, it can easily bypass the human body’s natural defenses, causing short term health effects, like coughing and sneezing, and worsening existing conditions, such as asthma and heart disease.

-If you are unsure about your eligibility, please call the District office at: (530) 757 – 3650 or email: firstname.lastname@example.org and ask about the Wood Smoke Reduction Program.
+If you have any questions, please call the District office at (530) 757 – 3650 or email: firstname.lastname@example.org and ask about the Wood Smoke Reduction Program.

 If you live in Solano County but outside Dixon, Rio Vista, and Vacaville, contact the Bay Area Air Quality Management District to ask about their wood smoke reduction program by clicking here.